huangli712/ACFlow/docs/src/man/param.md

 > * StochSK
 > * StochOM
 >
+> Here, `MaxEnt` means the maximum entropy method.
+The `MaxEnt` solver can be used to treat the correlators in Matsubara frequency or imaginary-time axis.
+If `solver = "MaxEnt"`, then the `[MaxEnt]` block must be available in the configuration file.
+>
+>`StochAC` means the stochastic analytical continuation method (K. S. D. Beach's version).
+The `StochAC` solver can be used to treat the correlators in imaginary-time axis only.
+If `solver = "StochAC"`, then the `[StochAC]` block must be available in the configuration file.
+>
-> Here, `MaxEnt` means the maximum entropy method, `StochAC` means the stochastic analytical continuation method (K. S. D. Beach's version), `StochSK` means the stochastic analytical continuation method (A. W. Sandvik's version), and `StochOM` means the stochastic optimization method.
+> `StochSK` means the stochastic analytical continuation method (A. W. Sandvik's version).
+The `StochSK` solver can be used to treat the correlators in imaginary-time axis only.
+If `solver = "StochSK"`, then the `[StochSK]` block must be available in the configuration file.
+>
+> `StochOM` means the stochastic optimization method.
+The `StochOM` solver can be used to treat the correlators in Matsubara frequency axis only.
+If `solver = "StochOM"`, then the `[StochOM]` block must be available in the configuration file.

 *Type:*